Optimal Sequential Contests: Earlier-Mover Advantage

+where $\bn^{t+1} = (n_{t+2},\dots,n_T)$ is the sub-contest starting after period $t+1$ and $\bn^t = (n_{t+1},\bn^{t+1})$ is the sub-contest starting after period $t$.
+Clearly, $S_k(\bn^t) > S_k(\bn^{t+1})$ for all $k$; i.e., there is more information on all levels in a strictly longer contest.
+As $g_{k+1}(X^*)>0$ for each $k$ the whole sum is strictly positive.
 The intuition of the result is straightforward: players in earlier periods are observed by strictly more followers than the players from the later periods.
-Therefore, in addition to the incentives that later players have, the earlier players have additional incentives to exert more effort to discourage later players.
+Therefore, in addition to the incentives that later players have, the earlier players have an additional incentive to exert more effort to discourage later players.

-\section{Large contests}
+\section{Large Contests}

-In this section, I show that as the number of players becomes large, the total effort $X^*$ converges to $1$\footnote{\Cref{C:information} showed that the total effort converges to $1$ in any contest.} much faster in sequential contests than in simultaneous contests. \Cref{F:totalconvergence} illustrates that although all contest types $X^*$ converge to $1$, the rate of convergence depends significantly on the type of contest.

-To compare the rates of convergence formally I need to discuss how to compute equilibria in large contests.
-Although the characterization theorem holds for an arbitrary contest, since $f_0(X)$ is a polynomial of degree $T+1$, its highest root may sometimes be difficult to compute.
-In \cref{A:largecontests} I show that the total equilibrium effort and individual equilibrium efforts with a large number of players can be approximated by\footnote{In case of general payoff functions, if $\alpha = - g'(1) \neq 1$, then these formulas are adjusted by a constant $\alpha$.
-See \cref{A:largecontests} for details.}